Skip to content

 Choose to apply changes to folder and subfolders

-Image: Choose if you want to encrypt just the folder or also subfolders and files.
+Image: Choose whether you want to encrypt just this folder, or everything inside it too.

 How to Decrypt (Unlock) a File or Folder

-Do the same steps above.
+Follow the same steps as above.
 But in step 4, uncheck the box instead of checking it.

 How to Lock or Unlock Files and Folders Using Commands

-You can also lock or unlock files and folders using a command screen called Windows Terminal, PowerShell, or Command Prompt.
+You can also lock or unlock files and folders using a command-line tool like Windows Terminal, PowerShell, or Command Prompt.

 To Open Windows Terminal: